n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/FacebookTrigger/README.md

 ## Example Usage

 This workflow allows you to receive updates when a user updates their profile on Facebook using the Facebook Trigger node.
-It also allows you to send a message in Mattermost about the update.
-You can also find the [workflow](https://n8n.io/workflows/769) on n8n.io.
+It also allows you to send a message to Mattermost about the update.
+You can also find the [workflow](https://n8n.io/workflows/785) on n8n.io.
 This example usage workflow would use the following nodes.
 - [Facebook Trigger]()
 - [Set](../../core-nodes/Set/README.md)
 - [Mattermost](../../nodes/Mattermost/README.md)